vanhoangkha/Networking-fundamentals/Day06_Ethernet_LAN_Switching_Part2.md

-# 6. Ethernet LAN SWITCHING : PART 2
+# 6. ETHERNET LAN SWITCHING : PART 2

 An Ethernet Khung looks like: